Socket-Strips/socket-strips/DEPLOY.md

 * Set `CORS_ORIGIN` to the URL of the Vercel deployment, you can usually guess this using `{repo-name}.vercel.app` if `repo-name` is unique.

-* Connect the `server` repo to Heroku and deploy main branch, Procfile should take care of the rest.
+* [Set the heroku remote](https://devcenter.heroku.com/articles/git#for-an-existing-heroku-app) (you need the cli) and [push](https://devcenter.heroku.com/articles/git#deploying-code).
+You need to do this for the [submodules](https://devcenter.heroku.com/articles/git-submodules) to work.
+Procfile should take care of the rest.

 ### Vercel Client